BackendStudio

 - Autosave — your work is saved periodically in the background, written safely so an interrupted save can’t corrupt the project.

 - Crash recovery — if the app closes unexpectedly, the Welcome screen offers to recover your most recent unsaved state.
+While a project has unsaved changes it’s autosaved every 20 seconds.

 | Action | Shortcut |